What is UTM-based attribution

 UTM-based methodGreat for relative comparisons: UTM metrics allow you to compare all channels based on the same attribution modelMay be less accurate: UTM-based attribution methods cannot take into account view-through conversions or cannot stitch sessions across devices

-As a general rule of thumb, a UTM-based methods is better for relative comparisons across traffic sources and in-platform based metrics are better to check performance within a traffic source (e.g comparing the number of different Meta campaigns against each other).
+As a general rule of thumb, UTM-based methods are better for relative comparisons across traffic sources and in-platform-based metrics are better for checking performance within a traffic source (e.g. comparing the number of different Meta campaigns against each other).

 Known limitations of UTM-based attribution in relative comparisons